When Working With Arc Welding And Cutting Tools

 This includes a welding helmet or face shield, gloves, and clothing that covers your arms and legs.

-See also What is the Weld Tool in Cricut
+See also What is Machine Tool Welding

 2. Set up your work area so that it is well-ventilated and free from flammable materials.
 3. Inspect your equipment before use to make sure it is in good working condition.